mvidela31/TSP-IT/README.md

 ## Contents
 This repository includes:
-- A Python wrapper to C++ implementation of the histogram-based mutual information estimator based on data-driven tree-structured partitions (TSP) presented by [[Silva et al. (2012)] (https://arxiv.org/pdf/2110.14122.pdf)].
+- A Python wrapper to C++ implementation of the histogram-based mutual information estimator based on data-driven tree-structured partitions (TSP) presented by [[Silva et al. (2012)](https://arxiv.org/pdf/2110.14122.pdf)].
-- A python implementation of the independence test based on the data-driven tree-structured partitions (TSP) presented by [[Gonzales et al. (2021)] (https://arxiv.org/pdf/2110.14122.pdf)] (including all the experiments developed).
+- A python implementation of the independence test based on the data-driven tree-structured partitions (TSP) presented by [[Gonzalez et al. (2021)](https://arxiv.org/pdf/2110.14122.pdf)] (including all the experiments developed).

 ## Requirements
 * [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page).